DougTidwell/python-horoscope/README.md

 * **`kafkaesque`** - Sad.
 Always ends with the phrase "Your life will be bleak and miserable."
 * **`planets_in_motion`** - Determined by the movement of planets and stars.
 Example: "Mercury said to tell you not to call the cops, or else.
 The stars assume you know what that's all about."

-Each version opens port 5000.
-The REST endpoint is `host:5000/horoscope/{sign}` with `sign` being one of the twelve (case-insensitive) signs of the zodiac.
+Each version opens port 3000.
+The REST endpoint is `host:3000/horoscope/{sign}` with `sign` being one of the twelve (case-insensitive) signs of the zodiac. _Note that the code uses 3000, not Flask's default port of 5000._

 The `Dockerfile` is set up to take a `--build-args` parameter named SOURCE.
 That should be the filename you'd like to build for a particular image.
 So `--build-args SOURCE=kafkaesque.py` will copy that file